crasty01/a-giveaway-website/README.md

 - [x] Percentage for winning probability
 - [ ] Profiles for saving data
 - [ ] Delete all / clear list
-- [ ] Filtering users by name, percentage ...
+- [X] Sorting users by name, percentage ...
 - [ ] Sharing lists

 ## Working on version 2.0.0